-5.1 The comments of the relevant Overview and Scrutiny Panel will be circulated ahead of the Cabinet meeting.
+5.1 The comments of the relevant Overview and Scrutiny Panel will be included in this section prior to its consideration by the Cabinet.

 6. KEY IMPACTS / RISKS

 The setting of the budget and the Council Tax will directly impact on how Council services are to be delivered to both the residents and businesses of Huntingdonshire.
 Consequently, the delivery of the 2023/24 budget, when approved, will be proactively managed via the Council's budgetary monitoring processes throughout the year.
 In addition to the budget itself, it is essential that the Council maintains adequate reserves to ensure that it has an effective safety net to meet unforeseen risks.